 The LysoTracker probes, which comprise a fluorophore linked to a weak base that is only partially protonated at neutral pH, are freely permeant to cell membranes and typically concentrate in spherical organelles ().
 We have found that the fluorescent LysoTracker probes must be used at very low concentrations—usually about 50 nM—to achieve optimal selectivity.
 Their mechanism of retention has not been firmly established but is likely to involve protonation and retention in the organelles' membranes, although staining is generally not reversed by subsequent treatment of the cells with weakly basic cell-permeant compounds.
+Kinetic studies on the internalization of LysoTracker probes indicate that the rates of uptake of these dyes into living cells can occur within seconds.
 Unfortunately, these lysosomal probes can exhibit an alkalinizing effect on the lysosomes, such that longer incubation with these probes can induce an increase in lysosomal pH.
-Therefore, we recommend incubating cells with these probes for only one to five minutes before imaging.
+Therefore, we recommend incubating cells with these probes for only one to five minutes at 37°C before imaging.

 The larger acidic compartments of cells stained with LysoTracker Red DND-99 (L7528; , ) usually retain their staining pattern following fixation with aldehydes.
 Simultaneous staining of lysosomes by two LysoTracker dyes—LysoTracker Yellow HCK-123 (L12491) and LysoTracker Red DND-99 (L7528)—yields identical staining patterns when viewed through either the bandpass filter set appropriate for fluorescein or a longpass filter set appropriate for rhodamine ().
 The LysoTracker probes were principally developed for fluorescence microscopy applications.
 The lysosomal fluorescence in LysoTracker dye–stained cells may constitute only a portion of total cellular fluorescence due to cellular autofluorescence or nonspecific staining.
 Consequently, successful application of these probes for quantitating the number of lysosomes by flow cytometry or fluorometry will likely depend on the particular cell lines and staining protocols used.